Bōsōzoku - The Biker Gangs of Japan

 Ride or Die

-One of the key elements of Bosozoku culture were the group rides.
-During these meetups up to one hundred gang members would gather at an assembly point from where they went out on the street as one big convoy.
+One of the key elements of Bosozoku culture were the gang rides.
+During these meetups up to one hundred members would gather at an assembly point from where they went out on the street as one big convoy.

 Japanese biker gang